ajohnson7458/volante/README.md

 		// events this Spoke subscribes to, can be from this spoke or volante-wide 'some.event'(arg) {
 			// called when Hub receives 'some.event'
-			// can use methods or props on this, i.e. this.someMethod(arg);
+			// can use methods, props, or data here, i.e. this.someMethod(arg);
 		},
 	},